alljoyn/lighting-apps/tutorial-app/android/LSFTransitionEffectTutorial/README.txt

 15) With an Android device connected to the computer, right-click on the project again and select Run As -> Android Application

+Threading Rules for LSF SDK Usage:
+1) One must not block the Lighting thread (note: all of the listener methods are called on the Lighting thread)
+2) One must perform all interaction with the lighting system (i.e. the LightingDirector) on the lighting thread

+Example of Mandatory Calls to Initialize the Lighting Director:

+        lightingDirector = LightingDirector.get();
+        lightingDirector.addListener(YOUR_LISTENER);
+        lightingDirector.start("YOUR_APP_NAME");

+Once Generated, Full Documentation can be found at [../../../helper-lib/java/LSFJavaHelper/doc/overview-summary.html]